culturebets/FreeCoinRewards/README.md

 # FreeCoinRewards
 Democratizing rewards, bonuses, giveaways and incentives across the Pi Network Ecosystem.
-Pi App calling Tokenization for rewards as Loyalty Rewards*
+The FreeCoin Rewards App or Pi App refers to the process of tokenizing rewards as Loyalty Rewards*